edgarwilliamnelson/SENG265A3/README.md

 Although runtime was not an integral part of the grading criteria, the scale of the larger tests produced some noticeable slowdown when the suggested dynamic array or linked-list data structures were used.
 Seeking to improve the efficiency of the program I implemented a hashtable data structure (wordHashTable.c) in C99 and was able to improve the runtime of the program from quadratic to linear.

-The program can be run with just the input file name as the sole argument, or include an argument flagged with -e to indicate a file containing words to exclude from the concordance:
+The program can be run with just the input file name as the sole argument, or include an argument flagged with -e that contains words to be excluded from the concordance.

 Example invocations: